On this page

 - 1993; 1997; 2003: Protocol / joint declaration on neighbourly cooperation with the federal state of Rhineland-Pfalz (Germany); (General exchange of information and experience; use of European programs for reinforcing school partnerships and pupil, teacher and authority exchange; cooperation in the areas of professional development, recognition of school qualifications, vocational education)

 - 2004: Joint declaration on neighbourly cooperation with the federal state of North Rhine-Westphalia (Germany)

 Multilateral initiative and programmes

-Through the multilateral relations maintained by the DG, many people who have responsibility in the areas of policy, administration, education and training can attend conferences and congresses where current topics and trends are discussed and debated.
+Through the multilateral relations maintained by the German-speaking Community, many people who have responsibility in the areas of policy, administration, education and training can attend conferences and congresses where current topics and trends are discussed and debated.
 Not least in the areas of education and training, which are some of the most important areas of competence of the communities, such contacts at European level are very enriching and to be reflected in their own legislative activity.

 - Ongoing contact with the European Minister Councils; including active participation in the events on the occasion of the Belgian presidency in 2001;

 - Representation in the Education Committee of the European Commission; Youth Committee;

 - Participation in community action programmes (e.g. Eurydice)

 - Attendance at minister conferences of the European Council (education; sport; youth) and participation in the Pestalozzi education programme

 - OECD: participation in PISA studies; participation in the PEB programme on the developments in the school building programme;